Standard

 polyadd(*ps)

-Return the sum of polynomials.
+Return the sum.

 Complexity